Japan inflation seen slowing in Dec; exports, output seen rising

 Jobs related data and household spending will be released alongside core CPI data on Friday.

-The world's third-largest economy is expected to expand an annualized 3.2 percent in October-December after two straight quarterly contractions, a separate poll taken earlier this month showed.
+The world's third-largest economy is expected to expand an annualised 3.2 percent in October-December after two straight quarterly contractions, a separate poll taken earlier this month showed.

 (Editing by Simon Cameron-Moore)